No-go Theorem of Purification

-The resulting bound coincides with the cooling limit of the Heat-Bath Algorithmic cooling techniques established in \cite{raeisi2015asymptotic}.
-This also indicates that the algorithm described above, presents a new method for HBAC that converges to the HBAC limit, although it is not efficient nor practical \cite{raeisi2019novel}.
-For more details about this algorithm see the SM.
+The resulting bound coincides with the cooling limit of the Heat-Bath Algorithmic cooling techniques established in \cite{raeisi2015asymptotic, raeisi2019novel}.
+This also indicates that the algorithm described above presents a new method for HBAC that converges to the HBAC limit, although it is neither efficient nor practical \cite{raeisi2019novel}.